 There are a few spots you could wander around stalls filled with local artisan goods.
 You may not think of a market as one of the free things to do in Panama City.
 But even without purchasing, markets are great places to look at the various handicrafts, meet some of the local people and learn a little about the culture.
 Of course, it’s more fun to purchase if you see something you love!
 You will find stalls set up around the Plaza de la Independencia and by the Instituto Nacional de Cultura in Casco Viejo.
 There is also an artisan market near Cinco de Mayo metro station and another near Panama Viejo, the ancient ruins of the original Panama City.
 Be sure to check out the molas, an indigenous type of colourful embroidery.

-You will find the mercado de mariscos, or seafood market, is nestled between Casco Viejo and the cinta costera.
+You will find the mercado de mariscos, or seafood market, is nestled between Casco Viejo and the Cinta Costera.
 It’s an interesting spot to watch the local fishermen haul in their catch, then sell it at the many stalls.
 It is incredible the quantity and size of some of the seafood they are selling.
+The market is definitely one of the more cultural places to go in Panama City!
 This is also supposed to be a good spot to try some ceviche.
 However, if you’re anything like us, the sights and smells of the market will leave you without an appetite!

-One of the best free things to do in Panama City is to climb this is an easily identifiable hill between Amador Causeway and Albrook Terminal in the southwest part of the city.
+One of the best activities in Panama City, or any city really, is to climb to a place with a great view of the city skyline.
+Here that means to climb the easily identifiable Cerro Ancon between Amador Causeway and Albrook Terminal in the southwest part of the city.
 While you can get a taxi right to the top we think it is more rewarding (and free!) to walk up to the top.
 From here is an awesome view of the city.
 For just a $4 entry fee, you could hike Parque Metropolitano instead for a view of the city that some say is even better.

+Wondering what to do in Panama City, Panama that will burn some calories?
 Every Sunday morning, the city closes Avenida Balboa, Via Israel and Cincuentenario to traffic and become a huge path for running, walking, biking or whatever you choose.
-Apparently there are free bike rentals available by Multicentro (with ID).
+Apparently, there are free bike rentals available by Multicentro (with ID).
 We weren’t in the city on a Sunday and so can’t say for sure.
 Either way, walking would be free as would sitting and watching the masses whizz by.

 On the 66th floor of the Trump Tower is a bar and pool area with incredible views over the bay.
 Forget the usual rule of trying to fit in with the locals and stroll in like a guest.
 If you’re staying for a while, you should buy a drink but I’m sure no one would notice if you were just there for a short stop.
 Every day we were in the city was cloudy so we didn’t bother to do this item on our list but it looks incredible.
 Let us know how it is 😉

-With just one day in Panama City, you could cover Casco Viejo, an artisan market, mercado de mariscos, walk the cinta costera and take a picture with the sign, ending at the Trump Tower for sunset.
+With just one day you could fit in many of the best things to do around Panama City.
+Begin your day exploring Casco Viejo before continuing on to an artisan market, mercado de mariscos, walk the cinta costera and take a picture with the sign, then end your day at the Trump Tower for sunset.
 You would have covered a LOT of ground by foot and be tired but that is basically what we did in our first day in Panama City (we skipped the tower because it was overcast but had plenty of time) and it was definitely manageable.

 Like this post?
 Pin it!